 - Financial Technology.
 The financial services industry is one of the biggest consumers of information technology (hard- and software).
 The technologies developed over the past several decades have dramatically changed the business of financial institutions.
 Recent innovations such as online payment technologies, equity crowdfunding, and marketplace lending have a significant impact on financial markets, institutions, corporations, and individuals.

-Financial institutions face significant analytical demands in areas such as securities trading, portfolio design, risk management, and regulatory compliance.
-The agencies overseeing the financial system are charged with monitoring a complex network of interacting institutions.
-Expanding regulatory initiatives; the growing complexity of financial products, markets and institutions; and the availability of massive amounts of data are driving increased demand for innovative analytics at organizations and supervisory agencies.
-The Center for Financial and Risk Analytics pioneers models, algorithms and numerical tools to address the challenging and important problems arising in this context.
-The Center’s faculty and doctoral students combine expertise in core areas such as stochastics, optimization, networks and algorithms with a deep understanding of financial markets to make fundamental advances of broad relevance.
+The Center for Financial and Risk Analytics pioneers quantitative models, statistical methods, numerical algorithms, and software to address the challenging and important problems arising in this context.
+The Center’s faculty and doctoral students combine expertise in core areas such as stochastics, optimization, data science, and networks and algorithms with a deep understanding of financial markets and institutions to make fundamental advances of broad relevance.
+The Center promotes cross-disciplinary, multi-faceted approaches that draw from finance, economics, operations research, statistics, law, computational mathematics, computer science, and other fields.

 Core-periphery banking network.
 An illustration of the remarkable interconnectedness in the U.S. banking industry.
 Blue dots represent the biggest banks.
 Smaller banks are arranged according to their financial exposure, and therefore risk, to default by the larger institutions.
 Note, for instance, how strongly connected Freddie Mac is.